Arugula Micros (1oz)

 • Other: Also contain protein, fiber, and various other micronutrients like folate and zinc.

-• Help lower inflammation: Arugula microgreens contain compounds that may help lower inflammation in the body, which is linked to a range of chronic diseases.
+• Helps lower inflammation: Arugula microgreens contain compounds that may help lower inflammation in the body, which is linked to a range of chronic diseases.

-• Contain anti-cancer properties: Arugula microgreens contain compounds that may have anti-cancer properties.
+• Contains anti-cancer properties: Arugula microgreens contain compounds that may have anti-cancer properties.
 Studies have found that arugula may help inhibit the growth of cancer cells in the body.

-• Support digestive health: Arugula microgreens contain fiber, which is important for digestive health.
+• Supports digestive health: Arugula microgreens contain fiber, which is important for digestive health.
 They may also help promote the growth of beneficial gut bacteria.

-• Strengthen bone health: Arugula microgreens provide calcium without the high oxalate levels found in spinach, which can block calcium absorption.
+• Helps strengthen bone health: Arugula microgreens provide calcium without the high oxalate levels found in spinach, which can block calcium absorption.
 They also contain vitamin K, which is important for bone density and may help reduce the risk of osteoporosis.

 • Loaded with antioxidants: Arugula microgreens are rich in antioxidants, which can help protect the body from damage caused by free radicals.